rocketacademy/basics-docs/projects/project-1-scissors-paper-stone/project-1-scissors-paper-stone-part-2.md

 1. Go to [gist.github.com](https://gist.github.com) and login with your GitHub account.
 2. Copy code from `script.js` into a new gist.
    1. Title the Gist and the file as you wish
-   2. Share your Gist on Slack!
+   2. Share your Gist on your community channel!
 3. Include the following questions, along with your answers, at the top of your gist:

 ```